aljones1816/GHCNV4_Analysis/README.md

 2. Run pip3 install -r requirements.txt to install necessary dependencies
 3. Run the analysis.py script

+It is recommended that you run this code in a virtual environment to keep dependency management straightforward.

 ## Overview
 This dataset is a global land average.
 The method I used is extremely simple (so I've called the dataset simpleTemp), and applies no adjustments or corrections to the raw data whatsoever.
 The basic outline is as follows: